 Information for parents: Are you looking for childcare?

-We can help with vetting and performing the correct checks should you wish to verify the suitability of a child carer already known to you.
-Please contact us to discuss reference checks, DBS checks, nanny insurance, Professional Nanny courses, First Aid courses for nanies etc.
+We can help you with vetting and performing the correct checks, should you wish to verify the suitability of a child carer already known to you.
+Please contact us to discuss reference checks, DBS checks, nanny insurance, Professional Nanny courses, First Aid courses for nannies, Ofsted registration etc.

 Types of childcare:

 Nannies are individuals qualified and experienced in looking after children of any age and should provide plenty of fun and learning opportunities in the safe environment of your own home, including having a knowledge of First Aid .
 A nanny would take sole charge of your children in your absence.

 The nanny is expected to be responsible for all aspects of a child’s life.
 This also includes organising the child’s meals, clothes, laundry, bathing, cleaning the nursery and stimulating the child’s mind and imagination.
 She does not usually do other housework.
 A nanny earns up to £500/week net pay and can work up to 12 hours a day and usually has two days off per week(Saturday and Sunday), as well as 28 days/year paid holiday (which can include bank holidays).
 Babysitting and extra hours are by prior arrangement and paid extra.

 - Live-in nannies live with the family they are working for, who provide them with food and a private bedroom/separate accommodation in addition to their salary of £200-£300/week.